ChuyiGuo/Final_Project/README.md

 **Add-ons:**

+Each passenger is allowed to carry a bike, a pet and/or golf clubs to the trip.
 Assume the probability of carrying a pet, a bicycle and a golf clubs are 5%, 10%, 5%, respectively.

 ### **Other facts:**
 1. The fee for carrying pet, bike and golf clubs are $26, $10 and $10, respectively.
 2. Average fares per mile of business and sleeper are $0.166 and $0.283, respectively.
-3. The avenvue for one passenger is distance*fare*discount + add-on fee.
+3. The avenue of one passenger is: distance*fare*discount + add-on fee.

 ### **Assumptions:**
 1. The trains will not be full.